Please read before applying.

 Program Council’s Production Crew works under the Production Director and the Assistant Production Manager.
 Members of Production Crew perform day-of-show activities needed to put on the best show, including set-up, take-down, and operation of production equipment.
 The Production Crew is responsible for both large scale events and small concerts.

-Email Jason for any position related questions or application submissions.
+Email Amber for any position related questions or application submissions.

 Members of Program Council’s Security Crew are vital in ensuring a secure, enjoyable environment at all of Program Council’s events.
 Whether it be a film screening, a small concert in Club 156, or a large event on Farrand Field, Security Crew is always needed to keep both artists and attendees safe.